apache/fury-site/docs/compiler/flatbuffers-idl.md

 FlatBuffers `rpc_service` definitions are translated to Fory services.
-With `--grpc`, the compiler emits gRPC service companions for supported outputs such as Java, Python, Go, Rust, C#, Dart, Scala, Kotlin, and JavaScript.
+With `--grpc`, the compiler emits gRPC service companions for supported outputs such as Java, Python, Go, Rust, C#, Swift, Dart, Scala, Kotlin, and JavaScript.
 JavaScript browser clients are generated with `--grpc-web`.
 These companions use Fory serialization for request and response payloads.